grajrb/LILA/RAILWAY-DEPLOYMENT-GUIDE.md

 - ✅ GitHub account with LILA repository
 - ✅ Railway account (we'll create this)
-- ✅ Your secure key: `6OOnwb0crwcs2OaPVy6vtofcMUtH7zin`
+- ✅ Generate a secure 32-character key (we'll show you how)

 ---